 Skip to main content

-In this challenging environment, businesses with vehicles are continually looking for ways to improve safety and reduce their exposures.
-Telematics systems and the data sets that they deliver can be a solution.
+In this environment, businesses with vehicles are looking for practical ways to reduce exposure.
+Telematics systems—and the data they deliver—can be a strong part of the answer.

-Telematics is a broad term that refers to technology that organizations can use to gather data regarding drivers, individual vehicles or an entire fleet.
-Specifically, businesses that leverage telematics can track information related to a vehicle’s location, driver behavior, vehicle diagnostics and similar operating metrics.5
+Telematics is a broad term for technology that organizations use to gather data on drivers, individual vehicles, or an entire fleet.
+Businesses that use telematics can track a vehicle’s location, driver behavior, vehicle diagnostics, and similar operating metrics.5

-Any business that manages vehicles – whether it’s a senior living community, manufacturer or construction firm – could benefit from telematics.
+Any business that manages vehicles — whether it’s a senior living community, manufacturer, or construction firm — could benefit by enhanced efficiency and safety.
+Telematics systems can be installed in nearly any vehicle and stay affordable even for small organizations.

-The systems share data between each vehicle and a central location.
-Typically, data is gathered using telematics devices – such as a dongle, mobile application, or dashcam.
+These systems share data between each vehicle and a central location.
+Typically, data is gathered using telematics devices such as a dongle, mobile application, or dashcam.
+The devices collect insights, store the data briefly, then transmit it to a central hub where a dashboard displays it in a format businesses can act on right away.

 • The speed of a vehicle